 Our board of directors has undertaken a review of its composition, the composition of its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, we expect that our board of directors will determine that Ms. James and Messrs.
+Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, our board of directors has determined that Ms. James and Messrs.
 Pacchia and Trowbridge, representing a majority of our directors, do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing requirements of Nasdaq.
-We expect that our board of directors will determine that Messrs.
-Pacchia and Trowbridge, who will comprise our audit committee (along with Ms. James), our compensation committee, and our nominating and corporate governance committee will satisfy the respective independence standards for those committees established by applicable rules and regulations of the SEC and the listing requirements of Nasdaq.
-We expect that our board of directors will determine that Ms. James will not satisfy the heightened independence standards applicable to the Audit Committee due to her position as the Chief Financial Officer of the Beard SPAC, but believes she should serve on the Audit Committee due to her extensive financial expertise and experience.
-As part of these determinations, our board of directors will consider the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director and the transactions involving each non-employee director, if any, described in "Certain Relationships and Related Party Transactions."
+Our board of directors also determined that Messrs.
+Pacchia and Trowbridge, who will comprise our audit committee (along with Ms. James), our compensation committee, and our nominating and corporate governance committee satisfy the respective independence standards for those committees established by applicable rules and regulations of the SEC and the listing requirements of Nasdaq.
+Ms. James does not satisfy the heightened independence standards applicable to the audit committee due to her position as the Chief Financial Officer of the Beard SPAC.
+In making these determinations, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director and the transactions involving each non-employee director, if any, described in "Certain Relationships and Related Party Transactions."